Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

-Sweeping counters are defined and incremented at each step in a similar way as time counters, but they have a range of different behaviors.
-The alphabet $\alph{sweeping}$ is decomposed into two layers $\alph{state}$ and $\alph{value}$.
-A sweeping counter is a word of maximal length of state different than $\#$.
-The possible states of the counter are: \begin{description} \item[``Go'' state] The counter progresses at speed one to the right. \item[``Stop'' state] Once a wall is encountered, the counter progressively (right to left) stops. \item[``Comparison'' states] Once the whole counter has stopped, we locally compare the sweeping counter and the time counter, left to right, with a method we will describe later. \end{description} The wall is destroyed if the sweeping counter is strictly younger, and the sweeping counter is destroyed otherwise (see Figures~\ref{figure:comp1} and \ref{figure:comp2}).
-In the former case, the counter progressively comes back to the ``Go'' state. \\
+We want to implement a counter in a new layer which is compared to the time counter when they are in interaction.
+The formatting layer $\alph{format}$, contains the symbol $\#$ as all layers.
+A \define{formatting counter} is a word of maximal length where the value of the cell in $\alph{format}$ is different than $\#$.
+Formatting counters are defined and incremented at each step in a similar way as time counters, but they have a range of different behaviours.
+Thus the other elements of $\alph{format}$ are decomposed into two layers $\alph{value}=\{0,1,2,\#\}$ and $\alph{state}$ where the possible value are: \begin{description} \item[``Go'' state] The counter progresses at speed one to the right. \item[``Stop'' state] Once a wall is encountered, the counter progressively (right to left) stops. \item[Comparison states] Once the whole counter has stopped, we locally compare the formatting counter and the time counter, left to right, with a method we describe later which use the symbol $\{-,=_-,=,=_+,+\}$. \end{description}

+The wall is destroyed if the formatting counter is strictly younger, and the formatting counter is destroyed otherwise (see Figures~\ref{figure:comp1} and \ref{figure:comp2}).
+In the former case, the counter progressively returns to the ``Go'' state.

 Changing state takes some time to propagate the information along the counter.
-Therefore, counters passing from a ``Go'' state to a ``Stop'' state are temporarily in a situation where the left part of the counter progresses whereas the right part does not.
-To avoid erasing information, counters in a ``Go'' state have \define{buffers}, i.e. the value of the counter is only written on half the cells, the other being erased when changing state (see Figure~\ref{figure:sweeping}).\\
+Therefore, counters passing from a ``Go'' state to a ``Stop'' state are temporarily in a situation where the left part of the counter progresses whereas the right part has not.
+To avoid erasing information, counters in a ``Go'' state have \define{buffers}, i.e. the value of the counter is only written on half the cells, the other half containing $(Go,\#)$ (see Figure~\ref{figure:formatting}).

-When its length increase, a counter will never merge with another counter, instead erasing bits from the right-hand counter to avoid merging: we say the right-hand counter is {\bf dominated}.
-Notice that it is impossible for a counter located at the right of another counter to be initialized, and so it is safe to erase bits of it.
+When its length increase, a counter never merges with another counter, erasing bits from the right-hand counter instead in order to avoid merging: we say the right-hand counter is \define{dominated}.
+Notice that it is impossible for a counter located to the right of another counter to be initialised, and so it is safe to erase bits of it.